marcomilon/micro/README.md

 ]);

 ```
-Will search for a view file named "home".
+Will search for a view file named "home" in the controllers directory inside the
+view folder.

-## Running Micro
+#### Running Micro

 You can run micro with php Built-in web server.
 Run the following command: